No. 1 - Basis of the business relationship

 In the absence of any agreement to the contrary, deposits are due without notice of termination (demand deposits).
-BayernLB shall pay interest on demand deposits at its standard rate for this type of deposit; this interest rate shall be placed on display.
+The interest rates applicable to demand deposits shall be placed on display.
 For the purposes of calculating the interest on deposits, each month shall be deemed to have 30 days.

 No. 17 - Interest and charges

 (1) Interest and charges in business transactions with consumers